danperryy/Python-ODB-Scan-Tool/docs/index.md

 print(response.value.magnitude) # or simple floats
 ```

 OBD connections operate in a request-reply fashion.
 To retrieve data from the car, you must send commands that query for the data you want (e.g. RPM, Vehicle speed, etc).
 In python-OBD, this is done with the `query()` function.
 The commands themselves are represented as objects, and can be looked up by name or value in `obd.commands`.
-The `query()` function will return a response object with parsed data in its `value` and `unit` properties.
+The `query()` function will return a response object with parsed data in its `value` property.

 <br>